circleci/circleci-docs/jekyll/_cci2/gpu.md

 Configure the `vm-service` in the Replicated management console to start a GPU-enabled instance.

 ## Overview
-Run the following comamnds on any Nvidia GPU-enabled instance.
+Run the following commands on any Nvidia GPU-enabled instance.
 The following example uses CUDA 8.0, but you can use any CUDA runtime version supported by your GPU instance.

 1. `wget https://developer.nvidia.com/compute/cuda/8.0/prod/local_installers/cuda-repo-ubuntu1404-8-0-local_8.0.44-1_amd64-deb`
 2. `sudo apt-get update`